IAB TCF illegal? All facts here in the FAQ

 Updated June 2023

 (Updated June 2023) With the TCF 2.2, the IAB has set the course for taking the steps mentioned in the action plan.
-A transitional phase will now run until September 30, 2023, during which providers and websites can update to the new standard.
+A transition phase will now run until September 30, 2023, during which providers and websites can update to the new Standard .
 From October 2023 only the IAB TCF in version 2.2 will apply.

 Update January 2023